adrelanos/knetattach-hide/README.md

 This metapackage hides the start menu entry of knetattach.

-knetattach is part of the kdebase-runtime debian package.
-We are not aware of any reviews of this application with respect to anonymity/privacy.
+knetattach is part of the kdebase-runtime Debian package.
+Whonix developers are not aware of any reviews of this application with respect to anonymity/privacy.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)